Andrea-D-Urbano/QKD/README.md

 - **Circuit Parallelization**: Runs multiple QKD circuits (QKD runs) packed within a single execution to optimize runtime and reduce resource consumption on real quantum hardware.
 - **Data Storage**: Saves raw and processed data to `/data` and generated images/plots to `/img`.
 - **Configurable**: Custom simulation settings can be specified in `/config/sim_config.yaml`.
+- **Image generation**: generate virtual and transpiled circuit figures, as well as backend topology highlighting the "master chain" (for this purpose use the script `plot_master_chain.py`).

 ## Setup Instructions